iholston/keepawake/README.md

 ## Can't run .ps1 files?
 Sometimes organizations will not allow .ps1 files to run directly.
-Fear not, as long as PowerShell ISE is still installed you can run the scripts.
+No worries, as long as PowerShell ISE is still installed you can run the scripts.
 #### Steps to follow:
 - Hit the windows key
 - Type "PowerShell ISE" and Press Enter